Creating the ideal Bearded dragon (Pogona vitticeps) setup

 Wooden vivariums tend to work better for Bearded dragons than glass terrariums or PVC plastic enclosures, as wood is a better insulator, and works better to maintain the hot temperatures required by a Beardie.
 A PVC or glass terrarium can still be used, however, extra care will need to be taken to keep the temperatures within the optimum range, particularly with the screen lid present on most glass terrariums.

 To simplify things for our customers when building their new Bearded dragon habitat setup, our experts have created a number of Bearded dragon starter kits for Bearded dragons of all ages, so why not take a look at those.
+If you're unsure on which starter kit to choose, check out our Beardie starter kit help guide.

 Bearded dragon heating